drew-j-tp/fannie-mae-capstone/README.md

  * Current model has 80% accuracy on test data
  * Using classification models
  * SciKit-Learn and Python
+Foreclosures are a big loss for Fannie Mae

 ## Data Preprocessing